U.S. Domestic Transfers: Relocation Statistics

-These costs vary by family size (bigger families typically have more household good to move) and homeowner status (homeowners typically have more household goods vs. renters).
+These costs vary by family size (bigger families typically have more household goods to move) and homeowner status (homeowners typically have more household goods vs. renters).

 U.S. Domestic Transfers: Number of days moving within the U.S.

-On average, organizations permit their employees an average of less than 2 weeks (11 days) to accept a formal transfer offer.
+On average, organizations permit their employees an average of approximately 2 weeks (13 days) to accept a formal transfer offer.

-Once an employee accepts the transfer offer, employers are allowing the transferee an average of over 4 weeks (33 days) to move and report to their new job.
+Once an employee accepts the transfer offer, employers are allowing the transferee an average of nearly 5 weeks (33 days) to move and report to their new job.

 U.S. domestic transfers: Relocation bonus

 Transferees typically receive some type of miscellaneous allowance that they can spend as they see fit to take care of incidentals they will incur in the new location such as getting new vehicle registrations, utility hook-ups and carpet/drapery installations.
-This allowance averaged $6,704 and increased 3 percent from the previous year.
+This allowance averaged $6,207 and decreased 4 percent from the previous year.